‘Fear The Walking Dead’ Season 4: Recap Of Episode 2, ‘Another Day In The Diamond’

 Of course, the bigger question is: where is Madison?
 The synopsis for Episode 3 of Fear the Walking Dead Season 4 seems to indicate we might find out next week.

 Fear the Walking Dead returns to AMC on Sunday, April 29, at 9 p.m.
 ET.
-Zap2It lists the following synopsis for Episode 3, titled “Good Out There.”
+Zap2It lists the following synopsis for Episode 3, titled “Good Out Here.”

 “Madison and Morgan try to help Nick find inner peace; a quest for revenge exacts its toll on the group.”